Sploder12/ADscript/README.md

 `ADscript::registerVariable` can be called with the following parameters:
 `std::string` ID (what will be used in the script)
 `char*` address (the address of the variable as a `char*`)

+#### Optimization Registering

+Optimization Registering allows for the user to specify optimizations by instruction.
+Doing do requires a function that takes in and modifies an instruction pointer.
+Optimizations will only replace existing instructions with more fitting ones.
+For example `ADD 0 foo foo` would be replaced with `NONE`.
+Optimizations should not change program execution but doing so is legal.
+Optimizations do not take into account previous or subsequent instructions.
+It works one at a time.

 ### Using Registered Stuff